 Common-Law Marriage in Texas

-Common-law marriage has a different set of requirements.
-Living together for an extended period does not create a common-law marriage.
-Currently, there are two ways for a common-law marriage to be officially recognized.
+Common-law marriage has a different set of requirements and is much harder to establish than most people think.
+Living together for an extended period is not enough to create a common-law marriage.

 Traditional Marriage vs. Common-Law Marriage: Key Legal Differences